gluster/infra-docs/tools/salt.rst

 Salt
 ====

 Salt was the first configuration management system used by the project.
 A migration to ansible is on going at the moment (June 2016), but salt is still used as a transport mechanism for now

-The main server is salt-master.gluster.org and run a salt-master, on a Centos 7 with EPEL packages.
+The main server is salt-master.gluster.org and runs salt-master on Centos 7 with EPEL packages.

-it is currently hosted in the Rackspace cloud.
+It is currently hosted in Rackspace cloud.

 Repository with salt formula
 ----------------------------

 The repository with the salt formulas can be found on github:

 https://github.com/gluster/gluster.org_salt_states/

-Pillar informations are on:
+Pillar information is on:

 https://github.com/gluster/gluster.org_salt_pillar

 No development is expected to occurs on that repositories, and formulas are being converted to ansible slowly.

 Integration with ansible
 ------------------------

 Salt can still be used for most servers, but is not supposed to be used anymore.
-Ansible use a connexion plugin to send order on the salt bus, which is a rather non standard setup but working well most of the time.
+Ansible use a connection plugin to send order on the salt bus, which is a rather non standard setup but working well most of the time.
 The plugin can be found on:

 https://github.com/OSAS/ansible-role-salt_transport

 Links